1890

 THREE BRIDES BRANCH

 A meeting was held on Sunday February 2nd, a good number being in attendance.
 Four new members were enrolled (3 firemen, 1 signalman, 1 shunter), bringing the branch up to 36 in three meetings.
-Brothers Gill and Young, secretary and I treasurer of No.1 Brighton Branch, kindly visited us and instructed our officers and men in their duties.
+Brothers Gill and Young, secretary and treasurer of No.1 Brighton Branch, kindly visited us and instructed our officers and men in their duties.
 The men of the district are taking great interest in the A.S.R.S.

 THE RAILWAY REVIEW